Crete Travel Guide

 After sailing for 20 min the northern coast of the island, your eyes will remain enraptured at the sight of this paradise: uncontaminated light-blue waters and a sandbar connecting two part of the mainland.
 First the boat will stop in Gramvousa Island, a Greek old fortress and uninhabited fascinating place.
 There is a little beach where you can have a bath and then reach the highest point of the islet where you can enjoy one of the wildest, enchanting panorama you have ever seen!
 Later, the boat will bring you to the lagoon, where you can continue to spend the rest of your day.

-Recommended Excursions & Day Trips
+Best Excursions & Day Trips from Crete

 If you are not only interested in beaches and nature, organize a daily or afternoon trip to Chania (30 km from Kissamos).
 Chania is an old village with narrow streets where you can breathe the typical Mediterranean atmosphere with its colours, people and smells.
 There is even a new main road with shopping centres, but it would be better to immerse yourself in the little family shops down the streets and buy there some souvenirs.
 You should not leave the old town and its little harbour without having dinner in one of the seaside restaurants, like the Lithos Restaurant, which serves delicious grill mix dishes (for two people 25€).

 If you are not tired and interested in the nightlife, try to go to Platanias (20 min from Chania), a little Las Vegas with thousand of shops, rooftop locals, discos and ethnic restaurants to keep on with your night.

 For one week in Crete you will not spend more than 600 € (a/r flights, accommodation, meals, shopping, car and gasoline, excursion and other).

 If you need any other information, do not hesitate to contact me and I hope this travel guide gave information you were looking for and/or make you want to book a flight for Crete!